You likely understand the importance of content marketing and how it varies from traditional marketing channels.

-The first piece of any successful content marketing program is the content strategy portion.
+Content strategy is the first part of any successful content marketing program.
 Several items go into a strategic plan.
 The cost of a strategic plan can vary significantly depending on what you may or may not already have in place.

 Sales Funnel Information– you need to understand your brand’s sales funnel.
 What are the stages your customer takes during the sales process?